schibsted/spid-tech-docs/resources/articles/getting-started.md

 repository, you also need to use the
-[Maven Android SDK Deployer](https://github.com/mosabua/maven-android-sdk-deployer) in order to install the Android libraries to your ~/.m2 directory in order to build the SPiD Android SDK.
+[Maven Android SDK Deployer](https://github.com/mosabua/maven-android-sdk-deployer) in order to install the Android libraries to your ~/.m2 directory in order to build the SchAcc Android SDK.

 ```sh
 git clone https://github.com/mosabua/maven-android-sdk-deployer.git